tutorgen/hpit_services/README.md

 Receives:

-* dataset_id : string - the string representation of a datashop dataset ID
+* dataset_id : string - the string representation of a DataShop dataset ID
 * name : string - the name of the custom field
 * description : string - the description of the custom field
 * type : string - the data type.
 Can be "number", "string", "date", or "big".

 Returns:

-* response_xml : string - the XMl from the datashop server
+* response_xml : string - the XML from the DataShop server
 * status_cude : string - the HTTP request status code.

 ## <a name="LicenseToc"></a> License